OlivierJeannin/olivierjeannin.github.io/source/about/blog.md

 # What & Why I would write

-At this small site of mine, you will see, some notes on what I am learning at school, some notes on what I'm learning off scholl, my random thoughts, and so on, just whatever I think is worth sharing.
+At this small site of mine, you will see, some notes on what I am learning at school, some notes on what I'm learning off school, my random thoughts, and so on, just whatever I think is worth sharing.

 I take these things down mainly to stop me from learning without any reviewing and forgetting everything I've got to know for probablly just 2 months.
 You know, recalling is a great way to memorize information.
 And I also hope that blogging would make me a good note-taker.
 Apparently, I can practise some note-taking skills on it.